nextflow-io/nextflow/docs/config.rst

 autoMounts          When ``true`` Nextflow automatically mounts host paths in the executed container.
 It requires the `user bind control` feature enabled in your Singularity installation (default: ``false``). cacheDir            The directory where remote Singularity images are stored.
-When using a computing cluster it must be a shared folder accessible to all compute nodes. pullTimeout         The amount of time the Singularity pull can last, exceeding which the process is terminated (default: ``20 min``).
+When using a computing cluster it must be a shared folder accessible to all compute nodes. pullTimeout         The amount of time the Singularity pull can last, exceeding which the process is terminated (default: ``20 min``). registry            The registry from where Docker images are pulled.
+It should be only used to specify a private registry server.
+It should NOT include the protocol prefix i.e. ``http://``.
 ================== ================

 Read :ref:`container-singularity` page to learn more about how to use Singularity containers with Nextflow.